mmaxence/mmaxence.github.io/content/_index.md

 ## Balance Initiation & delegation
 ![Balance Initiation & delegation](images/balance_initiation_delegation.svg "Balance Initiation & delegation")
 This is a recent <i>add-on</i> to my list of principles.
 It is important for my own survival and for the mental stability of my teammates 😁.
 It is about.. the right balance between initiating projects and delegating responsibilities.
-I love starting new projects.
-I did it a lot on my own, enjoying the lack of responsibilities but eventually felt limited by what I could achieve by myself.
-That is mostly why I decided to step up and take a lead position early in my career.
+I love to start new projects.
+I did it a lot on my own but eventually felt limited by what I could achieve by myself.
+That is mostly why I decided to step up and take on a leader position early in my career.
-Followed a long journey in which I've progressively learnt to delegate, starting by hiring better designers, better specialists than I am and moving my focus toward different objectives and higher levels of concepts.
+Followed a long journey in which I've progressively learned to delegate, starting by hiring better designers, better specialists than I am and moving my focus toward different objectives and higher levels of concepts.

 {{% /mv6 %}}